AlecM33/Werewolf/README.md

 ## Overview

-An application to run games of <a href="https://en.wikipedia.org/wiki/Mafia_(party_game)">Werewolf (Mafia)</a>
+A free, anonymous application to run games of <a href="https://en.wikipedia.org/wiki/Mafia_(party_game)">Werewolf (Mafia)</a>
 smoothly when you don't have a deck, or when you and your friends are together virtually.
 Basically, a host builds a game and deals a role to everyone's device, and then the app keeps track of the game state (timer, who is killed/revealed, etc).
 Since people tend to have their own preferences when it comes to what roles they use or how they run the game, the app tries to take a generalized, flexible, hands-off approach - it won't run day and night for you and won't implement any role abilities.
-Hosts can use any roles they want, in any configuration, and can create their own roles if the provided ones don't meet their needs (though neutral/third-party roles are currently not supported - only good and evil).
-If you have a role that you think should be available by default, and that isn't already there, feel free to let me know.
-Otherwise, any roles you create will be saved in your cookies, or can be exported for use later.
+Hosts can use any roles they want, in any configuration, and can create their own roles if the provided ones don't meet their needs.

 A good overview of usage can be found on the app's "How to Use" page: https://play-werewolf.app/how-to-use

 The app prioritizes responsiveness.
 A key scenario would be when a group is hanging out with only their phones.

 Inspired by my time playing <a href="https://boardgamegeek.com/boardgame/152242/ultimate-werewolf-deluxe-edition">Ultimate Werewolf</a> and by
 2020's quarantine.
-The app is free to use, anonymous, and fully open-source under the MIT license.
 After a long hiatus I've rewritten a lot of the code.
 This was (and still is) fundamentally a learning project, so feedback or assistance is appreciated.

 ## Features